David Schweikert: Abortion

-Schweikert is anti-abortion.
-He has attributed his opposition to abortion to his own adoption.

-Schweikert supports the Hyde Amendment, a rider to appropriations bills that bars federal funds from being spent on abortions, and supports making it permanent.
-He opposes funding for Planned Parenthood in any form, and supported legislation to bar the group from participating in any federally funded program.
-He supported the 2022 overturning of Roe v.
+Schweikert holds an anti-abortion stance and supported the 2022 decision to overturn Roe v.
 Wade.
+However, when the Arizona Supreme Court upheld a near-total abortion ban in April 2024, Schweikert expressed opposition to the ruling.

+Schweikert advocates for the Hyde Amendment, which restricts federal funding for abortion services except in cases of rape, incest, or risk to the mother's life, and supports making this restriction permanent.
+He also opposes funding for Planned Parenthood and has backed legislation to exclude the organization from any federally funded programs.

 Cannabis

-Schweikert has a "B" rating from NORML for his voting record on cannabis-related matters.
-He supports allowing veterans access to medical marijuana, if legal in their state, per their Veterans Health Administration doctor's recommendation, and voted twice in support of this in the Veterans Equal Access Amendment.
+Schweikert has a "B" grade from NORML for his voting record on cannabis-related issues.
+He supports allowing veterans access to medical cannabis, provided it is legal in their state and recommended by their Veterans Health Administration doctor.
+He has voted twice in favor of this through the Veterans Equal Access Amendment.

-Environment and energy policy

-Schweikert has questioned whether humans are causing climate change.

-Foreign policy and defense policy
+Foreign policy

-Schweikert opposes closing the Guantanamo Bay detention camp.
-He opposed the international agreement with Iran on its nuclear program, calling it "disastrous."
-In 2015, Schweikert was one of 26 Republicans to vote against a Republican leadership-sponsored defense spending proposal; he took issue with increases to defense spending without corresponding offsets.
+In 2016, Schweikert opposed President Obama's proposal to close the Guantanamo Bay detention camp.
+Schweikert was critical of the Iran nuclear deal, calling it "disastrous."
+In 2015, Schweikert was one of 26 Republicans to vote against a Republican leadership-sponsored defense spending proposal, voicing concerns about increasing defense expenditures without corresponding budget offsets.

-In September 2021, Schweikert was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.
+In 2021, Schweikert was among 75 House Republicans who voted against the National Defense Authorization Act for Fiscal Year 2022, which would require women to register for the draft.

-Schweikert was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

-In 2023, Schweikert was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+In 2023, he voted with 47 other Republicans in favor of H.Con.Res.
+21, which would have directed President Biden to remove U.S. troops from Syria within 180 days.

 Gun policy

-In 2015, Schweikert introduced legislation to remove firearm sales and ammunition from the Federal Deposit Insurance Corporation's list of high-risk industries.
-In 2016, he introduced legislation to remove the District of Columbia's requirement that people seeking concealed carry permits demonstrate a "good reason" to do so.
+In 2015, he introduced legislation to remove firearm sales and ammunition from the Federal Deposit Insurance Corporation's list of high-risk industries.
+In 2016, he proposed legislation to remove the District of Columbia's requirement that people seeking concealed carry permits demonstrate a "good reason" to do so.

+Health care

+Schweikert has repeatedly voted to repeal the Affordable Care Act (ACA).
+During Republican efforts to replace and repeal the ACA in 2017, he pushed for proposals to repeal more components of the ACA than other members of his party.
+He played a key role in whipping votes to repeal the ACA, in particular from fellow members of the Freedom Caucus.
+He has argued that the Affordable Care Act is "an economy killer" because of "the cost it has on companies, taxpayers and individuals".